rubenrudov/R.Pi-webserver/Readme.md

 * This action will activate the A.P mode and a webserver that runs on the static ip we created during the provision.
 * The webserver hosts a webapp in which the user will write the net credentials.
-* After the user submits the form, the chair will wait for reset, after reset (triple-press on the reset button) the R.Pi will use the new web credentials, and the AP mode will be off.
+* After the user submits the form, the chair will wait for reset, after reset (triple-press on the reset button) the R.Pi will use the new web credentials, and the AP mode will be forced stop using another playbook.

 ## Contribution guidelines for team members:
 * Download the repo